-During my short layover at Addis Ababa’s Bole International Airport, I visited the lounge of Ethiopian Airlines.
-This was the stopover on my Business Class flight on Ethiopian Airlines Boeing 787-8 Dreamliner from Vienna (Austria) to Dar Es Salaam (Tanzania).
+During a short layover at Addis Ababa’s Bole International Airport, we visited the lounge of Ethiopian Airlines.
+This was the stopover on our Business Class flight on Ethiopian Airlines Boeing 787-8 Dreamliner from Vienna (Austria) to Dar Es Salaam (Tanzania).

 Ethiopian uses 3 lounges at Addis Ababa’s Terminal 2, which can make things a little confusing:

 The Star Alliance Gold Lounge is designated for use by Star Alliance Gold members, including ShebaMiles Gold members (ShebaMiles is Ethiopian’s frequent flyer program).

 The ShebaMiles Silver Lounge, located on the inside corridor away from the gates in the departure hall, is only accessible to passengers with ShebaMiles Silver status (silver is the tier one step above regular).

 The Cloud Nine Lounge can be used by passengers flying Ethiopian Airlines’ Business Class who don’t have Star Alliance Gold or ShebaMiles status.
 In fact, it’s called Cloud Nine Lounge 2 because this is the lounge in Terminal 2, and there’s another Cloud Nine Lounge located in Terminal 1.